LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Service to create a managed Hadoop framework clusters (Big Data) to analyze/process lots of data using (many) instances
   * Supports Apache Spark, HBase, Presto, Flink, Hive, etc.
   * Takes care of provisioning and configuration
-  * Autoscaling and integrated with Spot Instances
+  * Autoscaling and integrated with Spot Instances for cost savings
   * Use cases: Data processing, ML, Web Indexing, BigData
   * AWS Integration
     * Amazon EC2 for the instances that comprise the nodes in the  cluster
     * Amazon VPC to configure the virtual network in which you launch your instances
-    * Amazon S3 to store input and output data
+    * Amazon S3 to store input and output data or HDFS (default)
     * Amazon CloudWatch to monitor cluster performance and configure alarms
     * AWS IAM to configure permissions
     * AWS CloudTrail to audit requests made to the service